microsoft/ark/docs/plan_file.md

 `ProcessorRange`, `WarpRange`, `SramRange`, and `TaskRange` are in the "range" format, i.e., `[Begin, End, Step]` that indicates an arithmetic integer sequence with a common difference of `Step`, starting from `Begin` and ends before `End` (does not include `End`).
 They alternatively can be in the format `[Begin, End]` that assumes `Step` is 1.

+## Architecture

+A name that refers to the hardware architecture where the plan is supposed to run over.
+The following names are currently supported.

+- `ANY`: compatible with all architectures.

+- NVIDIA Family
+    - `CUDA`: compatible with all supported NVIDIA architectures.
+    - `CUDA_70`: compatible with NVIDIA Volta architecture.
+    - `CUDA_80`: compatible with NVIDIA Ampere architecture.
+    - `CUDA_90`: compatible with NVIDIA Hopper architecture.

+- AMD Family
+    - `ROCM`: compatible with all supported AMD architectures.
+    - `ROCM_90A`: compatible with AMD CDNA 2 (GFX90A) architecture.
+    - `ROCM_942`: compatible with AMD CDNA 3 (GFX942) architecture.

 ## TaskInfo

 A `TaskInfo` object describes a sequential set of operators.
 The followings describe each field of `TaskInfo`.